psolsfer/pyauxlib/docs/getting-started/installation.md

 === ":simple-uv: uv (recommended for new projects)"

-    First, install [uv] if you haven't already (for more detailed instructions refer to [uv installation]):
+    First, install [uv] if you haven't already (for more detailed instructions refer to [uv installation] in the official documentation):

     ```bash linenums="0"
     # Windows (PowerShell)